Best Ways To Build Credit

 1. Get a Credit Card

-Since you are starting out and don't have a credit history, it will limit your options to opening an unsecured credit card-this type of card doesn't require collateral.
-Therefore, unless you have a cosigner with great credit who doesn't mind being on the account, the best option is to first do a secured credit card that way you don't start out with a card that carries higher interest rates.
+Since you are starting out and don't have a credit history, your options will be limited to opening an unsecured credit card, which doesn't require collateral but has higher interest rates.
+Therefore, unless you have a cosigner with great credit who doesn't mind being on the account, the best option is to first sign up for a secured credit card so you don't start out with a card that carries higher interest rates.

 Secured credit cards require a cash deposit that becomes your credit line.
 Since you have collateral for the card banks and credit unions won't charge you higher interest rates to use it.
 Moreover, as you charge and make payments, the provider notifies the credit bureaus of your timely payments, resulting in building your score.